 Now, let’s go there!!!

-Let me reiterate what I stated earlier, this beginner’s guide, gives you apt instructions on how to start a blog in 20 mins from the comforts of your bedroom.
+Lest I forget, I wish to reiterate what I stated earlier.
+This beginner’s guide, gives apt instructions on how to start a blog in 20 mins from the comforts of your bedroom.

 It follows almost the same path as the guide on how to create a website found on the front page of this website.
-Therefore, I enjoin you to pay careful attention while reading this article.
+Therefore, I enjoin you to pay careful attention to these steps involved as you read this article.

-Not only that, you will know how to get your choice domain extension.
+In addition, you will learn how to get your choice domain name extension.
 For example “.com,”.
-The summary of it all is that by the time you are through reading this article, you will have learnt a lot concerning the act of blog site building.
+The summary of it all is that by the time you are through reading this article, you will have learnt a lot concerning the act of blog site creation, building, and design.

-This includes how to find and perfect a design you desire.
+This includes how to find the perfect design you desire.

-Along the way, I’ll share some tips that will save you time and money, too!
+Now lets get to the nitty-gritty, I’ll share some tips that will save you time and money, too!

-Below is what this guide will cover, so as to save your time and money.
-It is just 6 steps:
+Below is what this guide will cover, so as to save time and money.
+It is just in 6 steps:

 This is a 6 steps approach, HOW TO MAKE A WEBSITE GUIDE FOR EVERYONE.